jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 .. note::

-   At each time step of the simulation the equation of state (EoS) parameter :math:`w` of the non-linear neutrino component is show.
+   At each time step of the simulation the equation of state (EoS) parameter :math:`w` of the non-linear neutrino component is shown.
 By following the evolution of the EoS you can get an idea about how far the neutrino component is on its path towards becoming non-relativistic and hence matter-like, with only a small pressure.